Luka Guček

-Luka Guček (born 29 January 1999) is a Slovenian professional footballer who plays as a centre-back for Slovenian PrvaLiga club Maribor.
+Luka Guček (born 29 January 1999) is a Slovenian professional footballer who plays as a centre-back for Slovenian PrvaLiga club Koper.

 Club career

 Guček hails from the village of Boštanj, and began his football career at the age of six at Dol, a club based in Dol pri Ljubljani.
 At the age of 8, he moved to Krško, where he was coached by Rok Zorko for seven years.
 He was part of the under-15 team that won the national championship in the 2013–14 season.
 In 2015, at the age of 16, Guček transferred to the academy of Spanish club Real Betis.
 Two years later, he returned to Slovenia and joined Domžale.

 While playing for Domžale, he was loaned to the second division side Dob, where he made his senior debut during the 2018–19 season, making 29 appearances and scoring two goals.
 After the season, he joined Radomlje on a permanent basis.

 In January 2023, Guček signed for Ukrainian side Chornomorets Odesa, playing in the Ukrainian Premier League.
 In the summer of 2024, he moved to fellow Ukrainian Premier League side Vorskla Poltava.

 After two-and-a-half years in Ukraine, Guček returned to his homeland on 18 July 2025 and signed a one-year contract with Maribor, with the option for another year.
 He was assigned the number 29 shirt.

+On 15 January 2026, Guček moved to Polish second division club Górnik Łęczna on a deal until the end of the season, with an option for a further year.
+On 12 June 2026, he was released in the wake of Górnik's relegation to the third tier.